Super Monotonic Alignment Search: Introduction

 Monotonic alignment search (MAS) is an algorithm introduced by Kim \textit{et al.} \cite{glowtts}, which is applied to estimate unknown alignments between text and speech in a self-supervised manner.
 Since this algorithm only needs text and speech pairs, many non-autoregressive TTS models are utilizing MAS during training \cite{glowtts,vits, pits, dualspeech}.
-While original MAS utilized mel spectrogram, there are other studies utilizing Yingram \cite{nansy,pits} or NANSY feature \cite{nansypp,dualspeech} to MAS, we use the term speech representation instead of mel spectrogram.
+While original MAS utilized mel spectrogram, there are other studies \cite{pits, dualspeech} utilizing Yingram \cite{nansy} or NANSY feature \cite{nansypp} to MAS, we use the term speech representation instead of mel spectrogram.
 Since this algorithm needs to search for the most probable alignment with dynamic programming by caching all paths, the time complexity of the algorithm is $O(T \times S)$, where $T$ is the length of text and $S$ is the length of speech representation.
-Official implementation of MAS is implemented with Cython \cite{cython} and calculating it on CPU with nested loops, while the authors mentioned it is difficult to parallelize.
-However, we found that MAS can be parallelized in text-length dimension and CPU execution is needed to copy large-size tensors between CPU and GPU, which consumes an inordinate amount of time.
+Official implementation of MAS\footnote{https://github.com/jaywalnut310/glow-tts} is implemented with Cython \cite{cython} and calculated on CPU with nested loops, while the authors mentioned it is difficult to parallelize.
+However, we found that MAS can be parallelized in text length dimension and CPU execution is needed to copy large-size tensors between CPU and GPU, which consumes an inordinate amount of time.
+Furthermore, since MAS is computed at every training iteration, it can become a significant bottleneck when training with long text and speech inputs.
 Therefore, we implemented MAS with Triton kernel \cite{triton} and PyTorch JIT script \cite{pytorch} to accelerate MAS on GPU without the nested loops and inter-device copy.
-Especially, the Super-MAS Triton kernel is at least 19 times faster and up to 72 times faster than the original Cython implementation.
+Finally, Super-MAS Triton kernel is at least 19 times faster and up to 72 times faster than the original Cython implementation.